Western Colorado University: History

-Admissions

-Undergraduate admission at Western is a holistic process where students' academic history, leadership potential, diversity of experience, depth of participation in extracurricular activities and overall interest in attending are taken into account.
-Every student who applies is considered for a merit scholarship worth between $2,500-$4,500 per year (in-state) and $8,000-$10,000 (out-of-state) based on GPA and ACT/SAT scores.

-Western accepted 95% of applicants for the class of 2022.

 Academics

 Western offers more than 90 areas of study for undergraduates and seven graduate programs with class sizes averaging 18 students.
 Popular majors include Business Administration, Biology, Exercise & Sport Science, Environment & Sustainability, Recreation & Outdoor Education and Psychology.
 Western also offers many unique programs, including Petroleum Geology, Energy Management and High Altitude Exercise Physiology.
 By virtue of the school's mountainous setting, professors in many departments are known for taking their classes into the “outdoor laboratory” that surrounds campus.

-Research

-The Biology and Exercise & Sport Science departments are actively involved in research.
-The Thornton Biology Research Program has funded undergraduate research projects for the past 30 years.
-The Master of Science in High Altitude Exercise Physiology program is constantly conducting research and frequently involves undergraduate students as well.
-Western's undergraduate Geology program offers research opportunities, scholarships and grants.

 High Altitude Performance Laboratory

 The High Altitude Performance Lab (HAP Lab)—which sits at 7,750 feet above sea level—is a sport performance and exercise physiology facility equipped to assess the major fitness parameters.
 These parameters include: muscular endurance, muscular strength, cardiopulmonary capacity, flexibility and body composition.
 The primary goal of the lab is to provide well rounded, applied experiences to Western undergraduate Exercise & Sport Science majors.